 - Internal Threat: A saboteur, mutiny or haywire system has turned against the crew, and is now a threat to the ship.
 It will cause havoc until it is resolved - whether through violence, obstruction or simple refusal to help.

 The GM is encouraged to make up their own crises on the fly, or even to work with player characters to make one of them the source of the drama.
 At the end of a space battle, all crises are automatically resolved.
 It’s only a crisis because it’s happening under the stress and dangers of combat, after all!

 Damage & Repairs

-- Communications: Damage to communications equipment may make it impossible to hail other ships, request docking, or connect to local networks.
+|9||Communications: It is impossible to hail other ships, request docking, or connect to local networks.
 Other ships may assume you are hostile if they cannot raise you.|

 Repairing a Starship

 As per the Savage Worlds rulebook, basic Wounds that have been inflicted on a ship can be repaired by spending 2 hours per Wound and making a Repair roll; each success and raise restores 1 Wound.
 How easy this roll is depends on what equipment you have available:

 - “Field work” at a -2 penalty just requires access to a toolbox and spare parts.
 Parts can be purchased for $100/attempt at any spacefaring settlement.
 Note that field repairs in space usually accrue an additional -2 penalty for zero-gravity.

 - A “standard garage” to negate the penalty for field work can be rented in most spaceports and stations, usually for $50/hour if your ship is reasonably sized (Corvette-class or lower).

 - A “dedicated facility” (+2 bonus) may be available to those with connections, or for a higher price, depending on the location.